MaoZiming/papers/1-basic-os/12-seda.md

     * Combine threads and event-based programming model
     * Applications are constructed as network of *stages*
         * Each associated with *incoming event queue* (explicit)
-        * Stage threads pull batch of events off the incoming event queue
+        * **Stage** threads pull batch of events off the incoming event queue
         * And invoke application-supplied event handler
-        * The event handler processes each batch of event, and dispatches 0 or more event by queueing them on event queues of other stages
+        * The event handler **processes each batch of event**, and dispatches 0 or more event by queueing them on event queues of other stages
         * A pool of threads for each stage, relies on the underlying OS for scheduling.
     * Use *dynamic resource throttling*
         * Each stage is managed by a controller that affects scheduling and thread allocation